 For the cheese filling:

-- Mix cream cheese in a large bowl until very smooth.
+- Mix 32 ounces cream cheese in a large bowl until very smooth.
 You can use a handheld mixer or wire whisk.
 If the cheese is at room temperature, mixing them by hand should not be a problem.
-If using a hand held electric mixer, use it only for this part and at the lowest temperature.
+If using a handheld electric mixer, use it only for this part and at the lowest temperature.
 We don't want to incorporate air into the batter.

-- Gradually add sugar and beat until sugar is very well incorporated.
+- Gradually add 1 ¼ cups sugar and beat until it's very well incorporated.

-- Add eggs, in 2 additions, mixing until incorporated and scraping down the sides of the bowl after each addition.
+- Add 5 eggs in 2 additions, mixing until incorporated and scraping down the sides of the bowl after each addition.
 Be patient and don't be tempted to beat much.

-- Add vanilla, sour cream, and cream, stirring to incorporate.
+- Add 1 teaspoon vanilla extract, ¼ cup sour cream and ¼ cup heavy cream, stirring to incorporate.
+Don't beat.

 - Pour the batter into the prepared pan of choice.

-- Remove from the oven and carefully run a smooth bladed knife around the top of the sides of the springform pan or rectangular pan to loosen up any batter that might've stuck.
-If it's too tender, let cool more before doing this.
-It will help with not developing cracks as it cools and shrinks.
+- Remove from the oven and carefully run a smooth-bladed knife around the top of the sides of the springform pan or rectangular pan to loosen up any batter that might've stuck.
+If it's too tender, let cool more.
+This helps with not developing cracks as it cools and shrinks.

 - Cool completely to room temperature in the pan on a wire rack, cover in plastic wrap (still in the pan), and refrigerate for at least 8 hours.
 I highly recommend 1 or 2 days of refrigeration for the creamiest consistency before removing from the pan and eating it.